Examples by what we do:

 What followed was a properly informed mixture of research, auditing and consultancy work, enabling us to build a rich and complete picture of how audiences perceive the museum, their experience of it and how organisational issues were affecting both.
 All informed by our own extensive experience of visitor attractions worldwide, the people who go to them and the kinds of experiences they want and expect.

-Working with our marketing research arm, Vivid View, the process involved:
+Working with our in-house marketing research team, the process involved:

 - Designing and conducting an electronic, on-site visitor survey, specifically created to differentiate the enthusiasts from the non-enthusiasts, work out how their needs differ and get insight into what they want from their day out at Brooklands Museum.